IBM/csm-dach-cloud-native-labs/day-2/source2image.md

 Congratulations!
 Your helloworld application is greeting you from inside of the pod running as part of a deployment in our OpenShift cluster :)

+### 6. Demonstration: change the source code and restart the build

+_This part needs to be performed as a demonstration, since only the teacher has permission to edit the source code.
+Of course it can be done as an exercise if the student forks the source code to the own github repository._

-__Demonstration:__ What if we change something in the application?
+What if we change something in the application?
 Let's see how to manage changes.

 Change the text in _app.js_ to say "Hello OpenShift!" instead of "Hello World!"
 ```